-My research interests are diverse and interdisciplinary, and as a result I often end up working on subjects that seem to come out of left field.
-I'm more interested in focusing on ideas or themes or questions rather than disciplinary boundaries or conventions.
-I'm interested in histories of the Cold War and postwar Canada, studies of conspiracy theory, UFOs and the supernatural, (pseudo)science and "cranks," Atlantic Canadian literature and culture, public history, satirical political movements and actions, mortality and death studies, and documentary film.
-What unites all of this is a curiosity about what people believe and why, my own belief in the importance of trust between people and institutions, and a desire to help the world, in whatever small way I can, become a better place through literacy and critical thinking.
+I study and research the following: Cold War history, particularly espionage and the more unusual aspects of the conflict, like the training of psychic spies; political and cultural histories of postwar Canada; conspiracy theories and those who believe them; UFOs and the supernatural; (pseudo)science and "cranks;" Atlantic Canadian literature and culture; public history; satirical political movements and actions; mortality and death studies, particularly near-death experiences; and documentary film.
+What unites all of this is a curiosity about what people believe and why, the importance of trust between people and institutions, and a desire to help the world, in whatever small way I can, become a better place through information literacy and critical thinking.

 I'm working on several projects at the moment.
 My book about the history of Canada's UFO investigation, Search for the Unknown, is now available from McGill-Queen's University Press.
 This book is based on my PhD dissertation.